mrqa/MRQA-Shared-Task-2019/README.md

 The `baseline` directory includes an example implementation in `serve.py`.
 We have chosen this format so that we can create interactive demos for all submitted models.

+## Results
+Codalab results for all models submitted to the shared task are available in the `results` directory.
+These files include the dev and test EM and F1 scores for every model and every dataset.

 ## Citation

 ```